 It there's a thin "tail" on the tenderloin, fold it under and secure with a toothpick or tie it in place to create a uniform, round tenderloin.

-Pre-heat grill and cook on moderate, about 350 if using a gas grill, turning every once-in-a-while until done, about 160 F degrees, anywhere from 20-30 minutes depending on thickness of meat.
+Pre-heat grill and cook on moderate, about 350 if using a gas grill, turning every once-in-a-while until done.
+I like 145 F, for safety, they say about 160 F degrees, anywhere from 20-30 minutes depending on thickness of meat.

 Makes great, cold sandwiches if there's any leftover.